 About NightTide

 NightTide is edited by Mo Moshaty, a writer, editor, producer, and lecturer whose work engages with horror, trauma, and cultural memory.
-The magazine operates independently and without institutional funding, and is run with an emphasis on editorial care, transparency, and clearly defined limits around labour and capacity.
+The magazine operates independently and without institutional funding, and is run with an emphasis on editorial care, transparency, and clearly defined boundaries around labour and capacity.

 Founded in 2022, NightTide remains committed to open access through its submission model while maintaining a selective editorial process.
 The magazine exists for readers who value depth over noise, and for writers interested in horror as a cultural language rather than a surface aesthetic.